 - A welcome treat and a handwritten note from the staff.

-- The evenings, there’s a “happy hour’ where you can enjoy an appetizer, a glass of wine, and the company of other quests.
+- In the evenings, there’s a “happy hour’ where you can enjoy an appetizer, a glass of wine, and the company of other guests.

 - In the morning, you’ll get a light tap on the door signaling that breakfast is here.
 You’ll find a basket of goodies at the door waiting for you.
 During my stay, the menu included orange juice, a pumpkin cream cheese muffin, apple cinnamon overnight oats, a chia seed parfait, and a roasted tomato and goat cheese frittata with potato wedges.
 Yum!